SarahGrozav1/seline-and-tam-jewelry/README.md

 ### Current Python Errors/Issues/Explanations:

-- Only 1 known python linting issue across the entire workspace, being that of line 313 in /checkout/views.py where a line is too long.
-Due to this being a url, and a pretty specific one from Stripe as well, I opted to follow best practice and to leave it as is for this one exception in order to ensure reliability of the checkout on the site.
+In the urls, I opted to follow best practice and to leave it as is for this one exception in order to ensure reliability of the checkout on the site.
 I believe reliability takes priority over anything else.
 I am very much following [this Principal](https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds)